Curragh Camp: Modern Curragh Camp

 The Curragh Camp is now home to the Defence Forces Training Centre of the Irish Defence Forces, housing the Command and Staff School, the Cadet School, the Infantry School, the Combat Support College, the Combat Services Support College, the Equitation School, a logistics base, a supply and services unit, and the United Nations School.

 The Curragh Camp has seen modernisation in late 20th and early 21st century, with billet blocks being refurbished and dining and messing facilities upgraded for all ranks.
-Other developments include a workshop complex and a large garage for MOWAG Piranha APCs.
+Other developments include a workshop complex and a large garage for MOWAG Piranha AFVs.

 The tallest building in the Curragh is the fire station, where the army maintain a modern fire fighting service.
+The Curragh Military Museum opened in 2010.